A man in a gray hoodie smiles on the street.

 February 12, 2020

 The growth of the global video game industry continues to outpace many traditional industries.
-The ability to develop local talent and draw people in from around the world has helped spark the development and growth of a number of gaming companies in the Edmonton metro region.
+The ability to develop local talent and draw people in from around the world has helped spark the development and growth of a number of gaming companies in the Edmonton metro Region.

 “Video gaming is a truly diverse industry,” says Trent Oster, chief executive officer and co-founder of Beamdog, one of the largest game studios in Alberta.
 “We are a strong exporter, and we’re diversified — 95 plus percent of our sales are outside of Canada,” he says, explaining that they’ve sold games to people in all but two countries.